alii13/examination-management-system/README.md

 `Accepting Hacktoberfest Contributions`

-EMS is an examination portal for educational insititutions which will help them to take test & communicate remotely in this quarantine period.
+EMS is an examination portal for educational insititutions which will help them to take test & communicate remotely with students in this quarantine period.

 Features of EMS: